haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_11.0.x.md

 If you use SAML, you don't need to change configuration files.

-### Deprecating SQLite Database Support
+### Dropped SQLite Database Support

-Seafile 11.0 deprecates using SQLite as the database.
+Seafile 11.0 **dropped** using SQLite as the database.
+It is better to migrate from SQLite database to MySQL database before upgrading to version 11.0.

 There are several reasons driving this change:

 * Focus on collaborative features - SQLite's limitations make advanced concurrency and locking difficult, which collaborative editing requires.
 Different Seafile components need simultaneous database access.
+Especially after adding seafevents component in version 11.0 for the community edition.
 * Docker deployments - Our official Docker images do not support SQLite.
 MySQL is the preferred option.
 * Migration difficulties - Migrating SQLite databases to MySQL via SQL translation is unreliable.